-The subjects comprise a two storey, semi-detached villa located within an established residential area of Gourock where surrounding properties vary in age and character.
+The subjects comprise of a two storey mid terraced villa located within the Branchton district of Greenock, an established residential area where surrounding properties are similar in age and character.
 Local shopping, amenities and public transport can be found nearby.

-At the time of our inspection, the property was found to be in a condition generally consistent with age and type.
-Externally, it should be appreciated that ongoing reactive maintenance to the building fabric will be required.
-The roof covering is original and showing signs of weathering, whilst the flat roof coverings will have a limited lifespan and regular maintenance checks by a reputable roofing contractor should be undertaken.
-Internally, the property was found to be in reasonable decorative order.
-An incoming purchaser may wish to undertake decorative upgrades to areas to suit their own individual tastes and this should be anticipated and budgeted for accordingly.
-General items of disrepair have been outlined within this report and estimates should be obtained from suitably qualified contractors.
+At the time of our inspection, the property was found to be in condition generally consistent with age and type.
+Externally, it should be appreciated that ongoing reactive maintenance and repairs to the building fabric is advised.
+Attention is drawn to the roof covering which is original and showing signs of its age.
+We would recommend that roof coverings be checked as a precaution by a reputable roofing contractor with general repairs implemented.
+Future upgrading works should be anticipated in the near future.
+Upgrading works to some areas of external masonry and rainwater fittings would also prove beneficial.
+Internally, the property was found to be in fair decorative order.
+An incoming purchaser may wish to undertake decorative upgrades to suit their own individual tastes and this should be anticipated and budgeted for accordingly.
+Items of disrepair have been outlined within this report and we would recommend that estimates be obtained from a suitably qualified contractor prior to purchase.